 Summary of Qualifications

-I also continue to have a strong interest in undergraduate education and mentoring and how to increase the participation of underrepresented groups in science.
+I continue to have a strong interest in mentoring and how to increase the participation of underrepresented groups in science.
 I find balancing all of these interests immensely fun and rewarding.

 Experience

-AAAS Science and Technology Policy Fellow, National Oceanic and Atmospheric Administration, Office of Habitat Conservation, 2010-present
+AAAS Science and Technology Policy Fellow, National Oceanic and Atmospheric Administration, Office of Habitat Conservation, 2010-2012

 Adjunct Faculty, Goucher College, Towson, MD, teaching "BIO 240: Ecology and Evolution," Fall 2009